nomasters/handshake/design-docs/handshake-core.md

 The Initialization process is straight forward.

-1) Bob initializes a new chat and selects a chat strategy
+1) Bob initializes a new chat and selects a chat strategy.
-2) Alice chooses to join
+2) Alice chooses to join.
-3) Bob generates some connection logic to share with Alice
+3) Bob generates some connection logic to share with Alice.
-4) Alice accepts this connection logic
+4) Alice accepts this connection logic.
-5) The two devices share information
+5) The two devices share information.
-6) Chat begins
+6) Chat begins.

 This section will attempt to outline this process in more detail.

 ## Message Handling

-Assuming default Settings that Bob is using a chat strategy this includes:
+Assuming Bob is using default Settings for a chat strategy this includes:

 - Hashmap for latest messages
 - IPFS for message storage